longevity-genie/addgene-mcp/README.md

 ## Known Issues

+### Windows Compatibility
+The MCP server has not been fully tested on Windows systems.
+Some users have reported that searches either crash or return no results on Windows.
+If you encounter issues on Windows, please report them as GitHub issues with details about your Windows version and error messages.

 ### Scraping Limitations
 This MCP server relies on web scraping the Addgene website.
 While we implement respectful scraping practices with appropriate delays and error handling, the server's functionality depends on the current structure of the Addgene website.
 Changes to the website may require updates to the scraping logic.